The 12 Most Common Reasons for Returns

 Another frustrating situation is when a customer buys something impulsively and sends it back for no good reason.
 Tempting as it may be to protect your revenue by insisting on a justification for returns, such policies rarely serve merchants well.
 If a customer is unable to return an item, they may file a chargeback instead, even if they don't have a legitimate reason for doing so.

 At times, the gulf between expectations and reality is not the merchant’s fault.
 Sometimes customers bring their own assumptions to the table and anticipate the product doing things that the merchant never promised.
 Fashion items are also frequently subject to these returns, since a product image can't tell a customer how the item will look on them.
 Offering a refund in these cases can avoid chargebacks and preserve customer loyalty.

-Buying gifts for others can be challenging, and gifts are often given with the disclaimer, “you can return it if you don’t like it!”
-Oftentimes, that is exactly what happens.
+Buying gifts for others can be challenging, and gifts are often given with the disclaimer, “You can return it if you don’t like it!”
+In many cases, that's exactly what happens.